lin-at/aDNA-workshop-phylogenetics/README.md

 ```
 grep "Best-fit" wolves_dogs_aln_noindels.phy.log
 ```
 According to the test, the **Best-fit model: HKY+F+I+G4 chosen according to BIC**.
 Thus, for additional analyses you do not have to perform the model test again and can use the selected model.
-Now, let's make a tree using this model.
+Now, let's make a tree using this model, with with 1000 bootstrap replicates, which is what the IQTREE manual recommends.
 ```
 iqtree2 -s wolves_dogs_aln_noindels.phy -m HKY+F+I+G4 -B 1000 -redo
 ```